magss0n/magss0n/README.md

 - 👨‍🚀 Looks like you accidentally landed on my planet or maybe not :)
-- 🔭 I’m currently working on Backend dev with SpringBoot and some mobile dev with Kotlin
+- 🔭 I’m currently working on Backend dev with SpringBoot and some mobile dev with Kotlin.
 - 📫 Get in touch: moutcheuanderson@gmail.com
 - 😄 I look forward to collaborating with you
-- ⚡ Fun fact: Coding is fun but as much as reading 📚
+- ⚡ Fun fact: Coding is fun but not as much as reading 📘